This post may contain affiliate links. Please see my disclosure policy for more details.

 5. Daylight Hours in Sydney

-The variation of daylight hours between summer and winter is less extreme in Australia than in the UK, meaning you don’t get those long summer nights, but you also don’t get those horribly short winter days when the sun goes down before 4pm.
+The variation of daylight hours between summer and winter is less extreme in much of Australia than in the UK.
+This means that you don’t get those long summer nights, but you also don’t get those horribly short winter days when the sun goes down before 4pm.

-Being located in New South Wales, Sydney has daylight saving, giving you an extra hour of daylight in the summer evenings.
-It gets light around 5:30am and dark around 8:30pm in the peak of Sydney’s summertime, and light by 7am and dark by 5pm mid-winter.
+Being located in New South Wales, Sydney has daylight saving, giving an extra hour of daylight in the summer evenings.

 Beautiful sunset in Sydney, viewed from Vaucluse.